1 Genes, Genomes and Genome Browsers

 1. a chromosome is a single, long molecule of DNA↩︎

-2. Many organisms are diploid (including humans) meaning they have two copies of each chromosome.
+2. Many organisms are diploid (including humans) meaning they have two copies of every chromosome.
 Thus the phrase “haploid genome” is more precise, although the word “haploid” is often omitted and simply assumed↩︎

-3. One way to calculate the length of a chromosome: Multiply the length of a chromosome in base pairs (bp) with 0.000000332, the length (in mm) of each bp.↩︎
+3. to calculate the length of a chromosome: Multiply the length of a chromosome in base pairs (bp) with 0.000000332, the length (in mm) of each bp.↩︎

 4. Cells of a multicellular organism can be divided into two main types: germ cells and somatic cells.
 Germ cells are destined to become the reproductive cells like sperm and oocytes.
 Somatic cells are destined to become all the other cell types like skin, neurons and muscle.
 This distinction is made as somatic cells die with the death of the organism while germ cells have the potential to pass their DNA on to the next generation.↩︎